DavidAJohnston/DecentralizedApplications/README.md

 1. Terminology that best classifies Bitcoin &amp; related projects in its ecosystem?
 2. Separating Description of Utility From Classification
-3. Why Classify Bitcoin and related projects as “Decentralized Applications”?
+3. Why Classify Bitcoin and related projects as "Decentralized Applications"?
 4. Types of Decentralized Applications:
 	- Type I
 	- Type II